 Ready to take your love of Mediterranean cooking up a notch?
 Well, up a notch but also doable in an appropriate time frame (read 30 minutes or less?!)
-Then friends, today’s post has the answer for you!
+Then friends, today’s post has the answer for you with the special treat of this Roasted Broccoli Panzanella Salad!

 Disclosure: I received a review copy of The 30-Minute Mediterranean Diet Cookbook.
 As always, all opinions expressed are my own!